And now that I’ve been relatively quiet about it for a decade or more, I guess it’s time to finally talk about the Dragon Court again.

 "She was raised as a christian and it was the ‘satanic panic’ of the 80s-90s that fired her up to take the path she did.
 Because she was what we’d now call “Goth/depressive” she felt personally attacked and misunderstood when the Satanic Panic thing was in full swing."

-We were personally attacked and misunderstood though.
+A lot of people like us were personally attacked and misunderstood though.
 That was not anyone's imagination.
 If you were a "goth/depressive" or any other type of outsider, it was kind of a bad time.
 That's what led so many of us to act out in the kinds of ways that Tracy Twyman appeared to be acting out in.
 The satanic panic ruined innocent lives.
 The fact that the it seems to be coming back is really concerning to a lot of us.

 The scandal over sexual abuse in the Catholic Church broke out on the heels of the 1980s Satanic Panic, and I don't think that was an accident.
 It's happening again just as an epidemic of sex pests are being exposed within the rank and file of the Protestant church denominations, and people are falling for the same exact bullshit artistry as before.
 Authoritarians and reactionaries have been using these types of disinfo tactics for centuries to target "social undesirables" and shield the predators within their own ranks, because people are still falling for them and they still work.